mmacdonald1/mod1-code-review-boating-school/README.md

 `Instructor` class:
 * init with name
 * `Instructor.all` should return all instructors
-* `Student.fail_student` should take in a student name and test name and should return status failed
+* `Instructor.fail_student` should take in a student name and test name and should return status failed

 Run `ruby tools/console.rb` in console to seed